-We use reasonable technical precautions and have implemented security measures and business processes to prevent your personal data from being accidentally lost, used, altered, disclosed, or accessed without authorisation.
-We also allow access to your personal data only to those third-parties who have a business need to know such data.
+We allow access to your personal data only to those third parties who have a business need to know such data.
 They will only process your personal data on our instructions, and they must keep it confidential.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 When deciding what the correct time is to keep the data for we look at its amount, nature and sensitivity, potential risk of harm from unauthorised use or disclosure, the processing purposes, if these can be achieved by other means and legal requirements.